+Are your meeting evaluations reliable?
 Can the way we evaluate meetings change how participants view their experience?
 Possibly, given the findings of research reported in the June 2013 Personality and Social Psychology Bulletin.
-The study indicates that when we ask people for their reasons to justify their choices they focus on aspects that are easy to verbalize, and this can distort their overall judgement.
-Here’s Tom Stafford‘s description of the experiment:
+The study indicates that when we ask people for their reasons to justify their choices they focus on aspects that are easy to verbalize.
+This can distort their overall judgement.
+Here’s Tom Stafford‘s description of the experiment.

 Participants were asked to evaluate five posters of the kind that students might put up in their bedrooms.
 Two of the posters were of art – one was Monet’s water lilies, the other Van Gogh’s irises.
 The other three posters were a cartoon of animals in a balloon and two posters of photographs of cats with funny captions.